 The technique of comparative photography, used in the Alexandra Road study, is constructed as far as possible using the above sources.
 51 of approximately 130 projects have been visited, some repeatedly over a period of 20 years.
 These preliminary studies will be used to identify those projects that are worth further study and eventually condensed into a selective overview of arrival sequences.
 It is probably safest to admit that the kind of in-depth study carried out for Alexandra Road will not be possible with this number of projects.
 The intent is to offer enough of a description of the uniqueness and contribution of each type to generate interest in others to look more closely.

 There is a google map with all the estates located along side many others (which are part of a second study on post-war London housing).
 You can find this here:

 - Site maps are courtesy of OS Digimap (http://digimap.edina.ac.uk/)

 - Black and white photographs bearing the ‘collage’ watermark are courtesy of the London Metropolitan Archive (https://collage.cityoflondon.gov.uk).

 - Street View images are courtesy of Google Maps.

 This site is part of ongoing academic research and is for education purposes only.
-All images are used in an educational academic purpose and have been sources from sites that allow their use for this purpose.
+All images are used in an educational academic context and have been sourced from sites that allow their use for this purpose.
 If you find an image for which you require rights agreement please notify the author by leaving a comment.